Ianyourgod/math-interpreter-in-c/README.md

 # A Math Interpreter In C

 This is a simple math interpreter written in C. It can evaluate simple math expressions and print the result.
-You can use +, -, *, and / operators.
+You can use +, -, *, /, and ().
 I made this just as a basic exercise to learn c.

 ## How to use